iDL08/iDL08/README.md

 - 👋 Hi, I’m @iDL08
-- 👀 I’m interested in cloud computing
+- 👀 I’m interested in DevOps
-- 🌱 I’m currently learning AWS as a beginner
+- 🌱 I’m currently learning DevOps as a beginner

 <!---